-Many ADF members find that their statutory entitlements are adequate to meet their needs.
-However, you may decide that, due to your particular circumstances, you and your family need extra cover.
+Decide whether your statutory entitlements are adequate to meet your needs, or whether you and your family need extra cover.

 To work out whether you need extra cover through personal insurance, you’ll first need to understand the cover you already have; and then work out what your dependants would need each year if you could not earn an income.
 If there is a gap, you might want to consider additional insurance.

-If you decide that you need or want extra cover, be aware that most life insurance policies contain ‘war exclusions’, which usually apply more widely than just in war.
-This means that the cover may be void if something happens while you are on deployment or engaged in other activity defined as ‘war-like’, which may include military exercises or training in Australia.
-Even if you are applying for a new insurance policy that does not contain these exclusions, the insurance company might not agree to accept you because of the nature of your ADF duties.
-You may have to have cover in place before receiving a notice of deployment in order to be covered.
+If you decide that you need or want extra cover, be aware that most life insurance policies contain ‘war’ and ‘war-like’ exclusions, which means cover may be void if something happens while you are on deployment or engaged in other activity defined as ‘war-like’, which may include military exercises or training in Australia.
+Even if no such exclusions exist, the insurer might not cover you due to the nature of your ADF duties, or you may have to have cover in place before receiving a notice of deployment.

 If you are a reserve member who is on duty, including continuous full-time service (CFTS), you may have superannuation arrangements outside of the ADF that include group life, invalidity or income protection insurance coverage.
 These may also contain war and war-like activity exclusions.